SvenBroeckling/phasesix-rulebook/published/body_modifications_en.md

 * **Price**: This is the average purchase price of the body modification at the time of purchase.
 This price is given in the base unit of the currency used.
 * **Rarity**: The rarity describes how available the body modification is on the market.
 This can be *common*, *uncommon*, *rare*, *legendary* or *unique*.
 * **Type**: Body modifications have a type, common types are *Generator*, *Sensor*, *Weapon*, *Prosthetic*, *Protection* or *Enhancement*.
-* **Extension**: In general, body modifications are available when playing with this expansion.
+* **Extension**: In general, body modifications are available when playing with this extension.
 However, some body modifications are only available in certain eras.
 * **Rules**: Each body modification can have its own rules, which are described here.
 * **Biostrain**: The biostrain describes the biological strain the modification places on the body.
 This is added to the character's stats.
 * **Energy Requirement**: Each modification has an energy requirement.
 If this is negative, the modification produces energy.
 The character's energy balance must be in balance; no more energy may be consumed than is produced.
 Energy is measured in mA.